aigc-apps/PAI-RAG/docs/api.md

 # 🔧 API Service

-You can use the command line to send API requests to the server, for example, calling the [Upload API](#upload-api) to upload a knowledge base file.
+You can use the command line to send API requests to the server, for example, calling the [Upload Data API](#upload-data-api) to upload a knowledge base file.

-## Upload DATA API
+## Upload Data API

 It supports uploading local files through API and supports specifying different failure_paths.
 Each time an API request is sent, a task_id will be returned.
 The file upload status (processing, completed, failed) can then be checked through the task_id.